How to contribute#

-Everyone can contribute to Flax, and we value everyone’s contributions.
+Everyone can contribute to Flax, and the Flax development team values everyone’s contributions!
 You can contribute in many more ways than just writing code.
-Anwering questions on our Discussions page, helping each other, and improving our documentation are extremely valuable to our ecosystem.
+Answering questions on the Flax GitHub Discussions page, helping each other, and improving Flax documentation are extremely valuable to the Flax ecosystem.

-We also appreciate if you spread the word, for instance by starring our Github repo, or referencing Flax in blog posts of projects that used it.
+We also appreciate if you spread the word, for instance by starring the Flax GitHub repository, or referencing Flax in blog posts of projects that used it.

 This project follows Google’s Open Source Community Guidelines.

-We welcome pull requests, in particular for those issues marked as PR-ready.
-For other proposals, we ask that you first open a Github Issue or Github Discussion to discuss your planned contribution.
+We welcome pull requests (PRs), in particular for those issues marked as PR-ready.
+For other proposals, you should first open a GitHub Issue or a GitHub Discussion to start a conversation about your planned contribution.

-(Optional) Create a virutal environment or a Docker container.
+(Optional) Create a virtual environment or a Docker container.
 See

-dev/README.mdfor details on how to setup a Docker Contaner.
-To setup a virual environment, run the following:
+dev/README.mdfor details on how to set up a Docker Container.
+To set up a virtual environment, run the following:

 This ensures all your dependencies are installed in this environment.

-Add the Flax repo as an upstream remote, so you can use it to sync your changes.
+Add the Google Flax repo (not your fork) as an upstream remote, so you can use it to sync your changes.

 git remote add upstream http://www.github.com/google/flax